cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 .
 Miner is what nodes call themself, in CBC POT all miners predicting future; Sender is what nodes call other peers.
 Safety is the CBC concept of the safe and agreed history milestone.
 .
 Mutable range is one week.
 .
-Community chain ID: Tgenesisaddress+Tgenesisaddress; new hamt node built with genesis state; if a community chain want to be searched through mainchain, it need to make an gensis annoucment with genesis address on tau chain, also with several bootstrap miners ipfs address, .
-Community chains peer address format : Tgenesisaddress address+own address; .
+Community chain ID: Tgenesisaddress+ random number+Tgenesisaddress; new hamt node built with genesis state; if a community chain want to be searched through mainchain, it need to make an gensis annoucment with genesis address on tau chain, also with several bootstrap miners ipfs address, .
+Community chains peer address format : chain ID+own address; .
 TAU address: T.....
 .
 After file published, other peers commenting is the seeding indication, which means hosting this file.
 .
 HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit, relay server will setup connection to peers. when cbor.cid is null, then asking for the prediction cid, the peer's ContractReceiptStateRoot.